OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 LinkedIn or You may terminate this Agreement at any time with notice to the other.
 On termination, you lose the right to access or use the Services.
 The following shall survive termination:

 *   Our rights to use and disclose your feedback;
-*   Members and/or Visitors'r rights to further re-share content and information you shared through the Service to the extent copied or re-shared prior to termination;
+*   Members' and/or Visitors' rights to further re-share content and information you shared through the Service to the extent copied or re-shared prior to termination;
 *   Sections 4, 6 and 7 of this Agreement;
 *   Any amounts owed by either party prior to termination remain owed after termination.